IT Project Dashboard

 Student Career Services Management Software

-This project aims to provide a University-wide career services management solution to support career counselling, assistance for student job searches, event management, internship, co-op management, and reporting and analytics.
-The current solution has inadequate integrations, limited mobile and bilingual support, and is missing many capabilities that would enable automation and more efficient process workflow and tracking.
-The new solution will address these deficiencies and enable integrations with other higher education institutions and the federal government.
+This project delivered a University-wide career services management solution that supports career counselling, student and alumni job searches, event management, internship, co-op management, and reporting and analytics.
+The new solution modernizes career services by improving integrations, mobile and bilingual support, and enabling automation for more efficient workflows and tracking.

 back to top